 Just as with his other books, Lencioni has written a compelling fable with a powerful yet deceptively simple message for all those who strive to be exceptional team leaders.

-22. The Knowing-Doing Gap: How Smart Companies Turn Knowledge into Action
+22. The Knowing-Doing Gap: How Smart Companies Turn Knowledge

 By Jeffrey Pfeffer and Robert Sutton (Harvard Business School Press, 1999)